Azure-Samples/azure-search-openai-javascript/README.md

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

 1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
-   - You will be prompted to select two locations, one for the majority of resources and one for the OpenAI resource, which is currently a short list.
+   - You will be prompted to select a location for the majority of resources, except for the OpenAI and Static Web App resources.
+   - By default, the OpenAI resource will be deployed to `eastus2`.
+You can set a different location with `azd env set AZURE_OPENAI_RESOURCE_GROUP_LOCATION {location}`.
+Currently only a short list of locations is accepted.
 That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability) and may become outdated as availability changes.
+   - By default, the Staic Web App resource will be deployed to `eastus2`.
+You can set a different location with `azd env set AZURE_WEBAPP_LOCATION {location}`.
+Currently only a short list of locations is accepted.
+Note that Static Web App is a global service, and the location you choose will only affect the managed Functions App which is not used in this sample.
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.

 It will look like the following: